 Want to know more?

-If you’re fed up of dealing with complex authoring practices and ineffective learning, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+If you’re fed up of dealing with complex authoring practices and ineffective learning, get in touch at firstname.lastname@example.org.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.